benjamin-macmichael/CalendarAssistant/README.md

 # Calendar Sync AI Agent 🤖📅

-An AI-powered chatbot that helps therapists sync their Google Calendar with TherapyAppointment using browser automation, automatically blocking out busy times so clients can't double-book.
+An AI-powered chatbot that helps therapists sync their Outlook, Google, and TherapyAppointment calendars.

 ## 🎯 Project Overview